 A jamming place on Beak St. in Soho, overpopulated with too-cool-for-you thirty-somethings.
 The food is very good, though, despite the volume and the vibe.

-had an excellent meal of classic French and English dishes at this lovely room in Mayfair: lobster bisque, sweetbreads à l’ancienne, herring milts on toast, a 1/2 liter of good Beaujolais Villages – and I recommend it highly for that particular kind of food.
-I've had other meals there that were very good, but that particular one was outstanding, and I think it was on my birthday!
+I had an excellent meal of classic French and English dishes at this lovely room in Mayfair: lobster bisque, sweetbreads à l’ancienne; herring milts on toast; a 1/2 liter of good Beaujolais Villages.
+I recommend Scott’s highly for this style of food.
+I've had other meals there that were very good, but that particular one was outstanding.
+I think it was on my birthday!

 The latest landing of Skye Gyngell, who for a long time cooked wonderful food at Petersham Nurseries, in Richmond Park, and put then on London's culinary map.
 Thankfully, she's back in action at the kitchen in Somerset House, with food as special and delightful as always.

 Charming, out-of-the-past, 130-year-old classic London seafood restaurant in the City, patronized by businessmen in their shirtsleeves, open only 11:30 - 3:00, only Mon-Fri; A clubby market-like room, no reservations